eBay Selling Limits UK: Where to Check Yours & How to Get an Increase (2026)

 Sources

 eBay adjusts limit mechanics and starting allowances over time and per account.
-Treat the figure in your own Seller Hub as the source of truth, and check eBay’s live help pages before making stock decisions that depend on a limit.
+Treat the figure in your own My eBay or Seller Hub view as the source of truth, and check eBay’s live help pages before making stock decisions that depend on a limit.

 ShareXLinkedIn